 what are the best ways to store a will?

-if a solicitor has written a will, they will normally be able to store the original; this is generally part of their will writing package, although it is worth checking if storage involves an additional fee. diy wills (eg the one provided by 2022世界杯32强抽签时间 ) can also be stored by a solicitor, but this will normally incur a fee.
+if a solicitor has written a will, they will normally be able to store the original. this is generally part of their will-writing package, although it is worth checking if storage involves an additional fee. diy wills (eg the last will and testament for england and wales and the last will and testament for scotland provided by 2022世界杯32强抽签时间 ) can also be stored by a solicitor, but this will normally incur a fee.

-there are various companies offering will creation services (eg co-op and trust inheritance) which additionally provide storage facilities. but unlike solicitors, will writing services are not all regulated, so it is important to keep a backup copy just in case.
+there are various businesses offering will creation services (eg co-op and trust inheritance) which additionally provide storage facilities. but unlike solicitors, will-writing services are not all regulated. as a result, it is important to keep a backup copy just in case.

-some banks offer will writing and storage services. however, wills stored in a bank should be accessible to executors (ie safety deposit boxes are generally not suitable - see below). banks in scotland may charge an annual fee for this.
+some banks offer will-writing and storage services. however, wills stored in a bank should be accessible to executors. as a result, safety deposit boxes are generally not suitable (see below for more information). banks in scotland may charge an annual fee for this.

 where should you not store a will?